Optimisation of time-ordered processes in the finite and asymptotic regime: Implementation of optimization of sequential models

-We implemented the above problem using YALMIP~\cite{yalmip} and the solver Mosek~\cite{mosek} for solving the semidefinite programs.
+We implemented the above problem using YALMIP~\cite{yalmip} and the solver MOSEK~\cite{mosek} for solving the semidefinite programs.
 To confirm that our results remain trustworthy for large $N$, we further extracted all value functions from the solution and then checked each inequality $V_N \geq r_N$, $V_k-V_{k+1} \ \forall k$, $\nu \geq V_1$ separately.
-For this purpose, we set up a constrained polynomial optimisation problem (constrained by positivity constraints and equation of motion) to maximise the violation of each inequality separately.
-As opposed to the case of the original optimisation we did not set up the semidefinite formulation manually but used the solvemoment functionality of YALMIP (setting level=$3$ except for k=30 where we used level=$2$) and Mosek for this step.
-The sum of the separate violations led to the error estimate for our results (see also Section~\ref{errors}).
+For this purpose, we set up a constrained polynomial optimization problem (constrained by positivity constraints and equation of motion) to maximize the violation of each inequality separately.
+As opposed to the case of the original optimization we did not set up the semidefinite formulation manually but used the SOLVEMOMENT functionality of YALMIP (setting level=$3$ except for k=30 where we used level=$2$) and MOSEK for this step.
+The sum of the separate violations led to the error estimate for our results (see also Sec.~VC from the main text).

-For $N=35$ we obtained a value of $0.5025$, where the upper bound was computed following the procedure~\eqref{eq:delta_fin} applied to the finite $N$ case with ${\nu}=0.5002$.
+For $N=35$ we obtained a value of $0.5025$, where the upper bound was computed following the procedure~(50) applied to the finite $N$ case with ${\nu}=0.5002$.